Concordium/concordium.github.io/source/mainnet/net/concepts/concepts-baker.rst

 Finalization
 ============
+(SHOULD ALL OF THIS BE REMOVED?)

-:term:`Finalization` ensures that produced blocks become finalized as quickly as possible and with 100% certainty.
+Finalization ensures that produced blocks become finalized as quickly as possible and with 100% certainty.

 What is finalization?
 ---------------------